Dr. Martin Luther King Jr. Day of Service Events in Philadelphia

 Honor the legacy of Dr. King during the largest MLK Day of Service in the Nation

-Every year, Philadelphia honors the life and legacy of Dr. Martin Luther King Jr. with a day to give back.
+Every year, Philadelphia honors the life and legacy of Dr. Martin Luther King Jr. with a day for giving back.

-Now in its 18th year, the Annual Greater Philadelphia Martin Luther King, Jr. Day of Service is the largest MLK Day event in the country.
-More than 100,000 volunteers participated in 1,500 service projects in 2012 and this year is expected to be bigger than ever.
+Now in its 19th year, the Annual Greater Philadelphia Martin Luther King, Jr. Day of Service on January 20 is the largest MLK Day event in the country.
+More than 115,000 volunteers of all ages participated in roughly 1,600 service projects in 2013 and this year is expected to be bigger than ever.

 Browse service projects and volunteer on the official MLK Day of Service page.